TheoreticalEcology/machinelearning/docs/04-TF_keras.md

 ```

-We will now build a regression for the airquality data set with Keras.
+We will now build a regression for the airquality data set with Keras/Torch.
 We want to predict the variable "Ozone".

+::::: {.panelset}

+::: {.panel}
+[Keras]{.panel-name}

 0. Load and prepare the data set:

 ```r